Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/reward.typ

   image("../assets/screenshots/syntax_graph.png", width: 80%),
-  caption: [Exponential Score Mapping for Grid Structure Evaluation (k = 4)], )
-By construction, when *structural_score* is 0, *sim* ≈ 0.1; as structural_score approaches 1, sim approaches-but does not exceed-0.9.
+  caption: [Exponential Score Mapping for Grid Structure Evaluation (k = 4)], ) by construction, when *structural_score* is 0, *sim* ≈ 0.1; as structural_score approaches 1, sim approaches-but does not exceed-0.9.
 To allow the special case of a truly identical grid (where *structural_score == 1.0*), the function first checks for that exact match and returns 1.0 outright.
 Otherwise, if the exponential map were to slightly overshoot due to floating-point precision, it is capped at 0.9.
 This design both penalizes malformed or incomplete grids with a low floor and rewards incremental improvements in structural correctness, while reserving the top score only for exact structural replicas.

 === Content (Semantic) Evaluation